|

 avoid both the duties imposed by labour laws and employers payments.
 Many temporary

 employment agencies have also attempted to achieve the same.
-A law must be enacted, concerning the procedures of

 competition for public services, which secures the benefits of both employees as well as